ljpurcell/ape-interpreter/README.md

-# monkey-interpreter
+# Ape Interpreter 🦧
-An interpreter written in Go for the Monkey programming language.
+An interpreter for the Ape programming language, written in Go.
+Ape is an extension of Monkey, the language used in [Writing An Interpreter In Go](https://interpreterbook.com/).